Which of the following best describes positive a? | Study Prep in Pearson+

 1

-Understand that positive acceleration means the velocity of the object is increasing in the direction of motion.
+Understand that positive acceleration means the velocity of the object is increasing in the positive direction, which implies the velocity vector and acceleration vector point in the same direction.

-Analyze each option: if velocity is constant, acceleration is zero; if velocity decreases in the direction of motion, acceleration is negative; if velocity changes direction without changing magnitude, acceleration is perpendicular to velocity.
+Analyze each option: constant velocity means \[\Delta v = 0\], so acceleration is zero; decreasing velocity in the positive direction means velocity is getting smaller, so acceleration is negative; remaining at rest means velocity is zero and not changing, so acceleration is zero.

-Therefore, positive acceleration corresponds to the object increasing its velocity in the direction of motion.
+Therefore, the option that best describes positive acceleration is when an object increases its velocity in the positive direction, as this matches the definition of positive acceleration.

-Conclude that the best description of positive acceleration is: 'An object increases its \(v\) in the direction of motion.'
+Summarize that positive acceleration corresponds to an increase in velocity along the positive direction, which is why the correct choice is 'An object increases its \[v\] in the positive direction.'

 Watch next